PHYS3888/Tutorial_BuildingLearningMachines/README.md

 ### Training a single neuron to perform classification

-In lectures we found that the process of setting weights is akin to learning a desired relationship between inputs and outputs.
+In lectures we found that the process of adjusting weights allows the neuron to learn a desired relationship between inputs and outputs.
 We took our first steps towards the machine-learning approach to _supervised learning_ whereby a flexible learning structure (like the single neuron) can find a good input-output mapping from a labeled training dataset.

 We will consider the case where our poor neuron is forced to predict whether a person is an 'instagram model' :star2: or a 'sports star' :running:, from two pieces of information: